CronDog

 Nintendo Switch availability monitor

 Nintendo Switch is a very popular game console and people often find it out of stock in online stores.
-In this tutorial, we'll use iHook to monitor Nintendo Switch availability on Target.com, and receive an email notification when it is in stock.
+In this tutorial, we'll use CronDog to monitor Nintendo Switch availability on Target.com, and receive an email notification when it is in stock.

-1. Setup HTTP request
+1. Set up HTTP request

-Under the Request Settings and Request Schedule sections, provide the following values:
+Under the Request and Schedule sections, provide the following values:

 FieldValueNotes